 Where to buy: Turkey, Iran, Uzbekistan, Turkmenistan (silk carpets).
 China (silk).

-The rough wool from sheep raised on the steppes of Central Asia lent itself well to the felting process, as the short fibres were difficult.
+The rough wool from sheep raised on the steppes of Central Asia lent itself well to the felting process, as the short fibres were difficult to manipulate using other methods.

-Harsh winters also meant that felt had many uses, from hats, coats and saddle blankets to carpets and yurt covering.
+Harsh winters gave felt many uses, from hats, coats and saddle blankets to carpets and yurt covering.

 This folk art is one of the strongest connections you can trace along the Silk Road.
-The traditional kalpak felt hat is worn in Kyrgyzstan, Kazakhstan and Western China, has designs that reflect Islamic, Buddhist and more ancient origins.
+The traditional kalpak felt hat worn in Kyrgyzstan, Kazakhstan and Western China has designs that reflect Islamic, Buddhist and more ancient origins.

 Felt embroidery in the region has been heavily influenced by Russia during the Soviet era.
 In 2012 Unesco recognised Kyrgyz felt art as an Intangible Cultural Heritage.